lumanex/Linkedin_Analysis/README.md

 3. Data cleaning and formatting.

 ### Exploratory Data Analysis

+EDA involves exploring the data sets to answer the key questions such as :

 - what is the total connection by month
 - what is the total connection by company
 - what is the total connection by position